weAIDB/CrackSQL/README.md

 ## ✨ Project Introduction

 CrackSQL is a tool focused on SQL dialect conversion, supporting precise conversion between different SQL dialects (such as PostgreSQL to MySQL).
 It provides three usage methods: command line, Python API, and Web interface, meeting the needs of different scenarios.

 > - **03/2025:** We have refactored the code and released our project across multiple open-source platforms ([PyPI](https://pypi.org/project/cracksql/0.0.0b0/)).
-More contributors are welcomed! :wave: 👫
+We are currently working on new features and more contributors are welcomed! :wave: 👫
 > - **02/2025:** Our paper "*Cracking SQL Barrier: An LLM-based Dialect Translation System*" has been accepted by SIGMOD 2025! :tada: :tada: :tada:

 ## 📚 Features

 - 🚀 **Multi-dialect Support**: Supports conversion between three mainstream database dialects: PostgreSQL, MySQL, and Oracle
 - 🎯 **High-precision Conversion**: Based on a three-layer conversion architecture to ensure the accuracy of conversion results
 - 🌟 **Multiple Usage Methods**: Supports command line, Python API, and Web interface
 - 🔍 **Function-oriented Syntax Processing**: Breaks down SQL statements into syntax elements for specific functions
 - 🧠 **Model-based Syntax Matching**: Uses innovative cross-dialect embedding models for conversion